Central Pacific, Costa Rica

 Along the coast, the average rainfall is 143 inches per year, but as you ascend into the mountains up to 2,500 feet above sea level, the rainfall almost doubles to 262 inches per year.
 Relative humidity averages 85%, dropping to between 70-80% in the dry season (January to March), and a high of 90% in the rainiest months (June, September & November).

-While Central Pacific has a range of housing options — condos and single-family homes available for rent or purchase at various budgets — we believe you should shift your focus when considering life in Costa Rica: buying real estate in Central Pacific shouldn’t be your first step!
+While Ciudad Colón has a range of housing options — condos and single-family homes available for rent or purchase at various budgets — we believe you should shift your focus when considering life in Costa Rica: buying real estate in Ciudad Colón shouldn’t be your first step!

-Investing in Central Pacific property can offer fantastic opportunities, especially if you’re seeking residency, however it’s crucial to determine your lifestyle preferences beforehand.
+Investing in Ciudad Colón property can offer fantastic opportunities, especially if you’re seeking residency, however it’s crucial to determine your lifestyle preferences beforehand.
 Many rush into property purchases only to realize that their decision does not fully meet their real estate needs in Costa Rica once the vacation mentality wears off.

 Your Pura Vida operates differently.

-We collaborate with a diverse network of trusted realtors in Central Pacific and nationwide.
+We collaborate with a diverse network of trusted realtors in Ciudad Colón and nationwide.
 Our approach emphasizes exploration without the pressure often associated with realtor relationships.

 Our sole priority?
 Your contentment and sustained enjoyment in the country.
-When you’re ready to buy or rent a home in Central Pacific, we’ve got you covered!
+When you’re ready to buy or rent a home in Ciudad Colón, we’ve got you covered!
+When you’re ready, let’s talk.

 Popular Expat Communities